Naomi3nba/Excel_Project_Data_Analytics/11_Project final_2_Analysis/README.md

 This chart highlights the importance of investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, especially for those looking to maximize their salary in the tech industry.

-#### 5️⃣ What’s the median salary for data jobs in different regions, compared to The United States?
+### 5️⃣ What’s the median salary for data jobs in different regions, compared to The United States?

-Funtion: PivotTables & DAX

-##### 🧮 Formulas and Functions:
+#### ➕ Formulas and Functions:

-🔢 I created a PivotTable using the Data Model I created with Power Pivot.
+⭐ Funtion: Pivot Table and DAX

 📊 I moved the job_title_short to the rows area and median salary, median salary USA, median salary non USA, into the values area.

 🧮 I added new measure to calculate the median salary for United States jobs and median salary non USA in DAX.

-🧮 Added Slicer: Title Job, Country.

-Formula:  Median salary USA
+- Name: Median salary USA

+  Formula:

 ```
 =CALCULATE([Median Salary],data_jobs_salary[job_country]="United States")
 ```
-Formula:  Median salary non USA
+- Name: Median salary non USA

+  Formula:

 ```
 =CALCULATE([Median Salary],data_jobs_salary[job_country]<>"United States")